Segurad/AtlasMC/doc/plugins.md

 loader: de.atlascore.plugin.CoreJavaPluginLoader # classpath for loader class if not present treated as CoreJavaPluginLoader
 main: path.to.my.class.extends.JavaPlugin # Loader depending option e.g. classpath for main class for java plugins
 description: "My Super duper Plugin does awsome stuff"
-atlas-module: false # Whether or not this plugin is a atlas module and may be loaded during startup process
 author: # List of String containing all the awsome people that worked on this plugin
 - MeTheDeveloper
 depends-on: # Plugins that must be loaded before this Plugin